-18 Capital commitments
+20 Capital commitments

-2017 2016

-£000 £000

-Expenditure contracted for but not provided in the accounts - 267
+Expenditure contracted for but not provided in the accounts

-Capital commitments at 31 August 2016 relate to committed expenditure in respect of the classroom and hall extension.
+Capital commitments at 31 August 2018 relate to committed expenditure in respect of the final interim payment of the new boiler.

-19 Related party transactions
+21 Related party transactions

 Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which trustees have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.
 The following related party transactions took place in the period of account.